mindymallory/BBOBAS/maunuscript.md

 # Results

 Table 2 contains a synopsis of the results that will be presented as figures 2, 3, and 4.
-Figure 2 presents the strength of the correlation between the nearby and deferred contracts by calculating the contemporaneous correlation between log changes of nearby bids (offers) and log changes of deferred bids (offers).
+Figure 2 presents the strength of the contemporaneous correlation between the nearby and defferred contracts by calculating the corrleation between log changes of nearby bids (offers) and log changes of defferred bids (offers).
 Figure 3 presents the strength of the correlation of log changes of nearby bids (offers) and log changes of first deferred bids (offers) at time lags of 0, 1, and 10 seconds.
-Figure 4 presents the strength of the correlation of log changes of nearby bids (offers) and log changes of first deferred offers (bids) at time lags of 0, 1, and 10 seconds.
-Each figure is organized in a similar way.
+Figure 3 presents the strength of the correlation of log changes of nearby bids (offers) and log changes of first deferred offers (bids) at time lags of 0, 1, and 10 seconds.
+Each figure is ornagized in a similar way.
 The top pane shows correlations with the nearby bid, next shows correlations with the nearby offer, next shows correlations with the nearby bid on USDA report days, and finally the last pane shows correlations with the nearby offer on report days.
-The dots represent the mean of the distribution of calculated correlations and the bars represent one standard deviation of the distribution of calculated correlations.
+Correlations are calculated over ten minute intervals starting at 9:30am Central Standard Time, the beginning of the daytime trading session for CBOT corn futures.
+One correlation is calculated per day per ten minute bin, so for every ten minute bin we recover a distribution of correlations.
+The dots represent the mean of the distribution and the bars represent one standard deviation.

 ## Information-Based Trading Activity and Contemporaneous Correlations in the Top of the Book
 In figure 2 contemporaneous correlation between the nearby and one, two, and three deferred maturity contracts are displayed.
 Calculations are made based on time-stamps where both the nearby and deferred maturity experience non-zero revisions to the best bid (top panel) or offer (second panel).
 The contemporaneous correlations between each nearby and deferred contract pairs are very close to one for both best bids (top panel) and best offers (second panel).
 The exception being that there is a slight dip in correlations at the first and last ten minutes of the trading day.

 This implies that in the event both contracts experience revisions to their respective limit order books, they are revised in lockstep.
-While some of this correlation is artificially induced due to the tick structure of price changes in this market (prices move in a minimum of 0.25 cent increments.), the correlations are too strong to attribute it all to that.
-Additionally, since our data is only time-stamped to the second, we may miss nuance that would be captured with data time stamped to the millisecond.
-Regardless, the result is surprisingly strong and indicates that information is largely transmitted up the forward curve in less than one second.
+While some of this correlation is artificially induced due to the tick structure of price changes in this market (prices move in 0.25 cent increments.), not all of it can be attributed to that.
+Additionally, since our data is only time-stamped to the second, we may be missing nuance that would be captured with data time stamped to the millisecond.
+Regardless, the result is surprisingly strong and may support interpreting this activity as information based.
 It is interesting that the distribution of correlations between the nearby and 1, 2, and 3 deferred contract bids are at such similar levels, hovering very close to one.
-Transmission of information to the third deferred contract seems to be as strong as transmission to the first deferred contract.
+There does not appear to be diminished repsonsiveness when we consider contracts that are farthest from expriation.

 The bottom two panels of figure 2 are exactly analogous to the top two except that they focus on USDA report days.
 We see a remarkably similar depiction compared in that the correlations hover near one throughout the trading day.
 If there had been a difference in the pattern of correlations on USDA report days, one would expect the first ten minutes of trading to display the largest effect.
 There is visibly more variation in the means of these distributions, presumably as much a result of the much smaller sample of report days versus non-report days.

 We suspect two primary reasons that the full sample and USDA report day results are so similar: 1) Since we removed days where the report release corresponded to limit price moves, we systematically removed report days where the most important information was conferred on the market.
-It is possible that the remaining days corresponded to USDA reports that were more easily translated to market impacts by traders, and thus created results in figure 2 that look similar to a normal trading day, while we systematically excluded report days containing larger information shocks and presumably are harder for traders to interpret the market impact of the report.
+It is possible that the remaining days corresponded to USDA reports that contained relatively less relevant market information, or they contained information market participants widely expected beforehand.
 2) Since USDA reports were released prior to the market open during this time period, the information may have already been fully incorporated by market participants by the time the market opened, resulting in no discernible difference in the pattern of correlations in the first (and subsequent) time bins.

 ## Speed of Information Transmission and Time-Lagged Correlations in the Top of the Book